dsdilpreet/netcomm-gps/README.md

 Download and move the script file (`cgps.template`) to `/etc/cdcs/conf/mgr_templates` directory of the router and give it executable permissions by running `chmod +x cgps.template` command.
 The script should create a `gps.csv` file in your Micro SD card located at `/var/mnt/SDDisk0P1/` directory of the router with GPS data.

 ### Flow of Script
-Script saves the GPS latitude and longitude coordinates in the file if the cordinates differ by certain distance (in this example 5 meters).
+Script saves the GPS latitude and longitude coordinates in the file if the coordinates differ by certain distance (in this example 5 meters).
 Flow chart is attached below:

 ![Image of flow chart](https://github.com/dsdilpreet/netcomm-gps/blob/master/Docs/flow_chart.png)